chamikaKity/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Unzip the file.
 3. Moved the files into a folder 'UCI HAR Dataset' in the working directory.
 4. In R studio, run the script 'run_analysis.R'.

+This will create a tidy dataset 'tidydata.txt' in the working directory.

 Steps performed by run_analysis.R
 =================================